amjadorfali/gtfu/README.md

 ## Features(WIP)!

-- Will automate the timer and break start/end.
+- [X] Will automate the timer and break start/end.
-- Will support idle reset.
+- [ ] Will support idle reset.
-- Will force you to take breaks by blocking the screen.
+- [ ] Will force you to take breaks by blocking the screen.
-- Will have minimal setup required.
+- [ ] Will have minimal setup required.
-    - Will support startup process.
+     - [ ] Will support startup process.
-    - Will save user config.
+     - [ ] Will save user config.
+(Use confy)
-- Will have an interactive TUI
+-  [ ] Will have an interactive TUI
-- Will be cross-platform.
+-  [ ] Will be cross-platform.
-- Will supports multiple breaks.
+-  [ ] Will supports multiple breaks.

 ## Where will it run?